sunpy/sunpy.org/project/roles.rst

 -  Ensure releases occur on time and decide on the scope of releases.

-**Commitment Level Required**: High, 10 to 20 hours per week, between the two roles.
+**Estimated Commitment Level**: The lead developer roles require a large commitment, between 10 to 20 hours per week, between the two roles.

 .. _role_ci-maintainer: